IdentityPython/idpy-oidc/doc/server/contents/conf.rst

       },

 *read_only* means that on each restart the keys will created and overwritten with new ones.
 This can be useful during the first time the project have been executed, then to keep them as they are *read_only* would be configured to *True*.

 ---------------
 login_hint2acrs
 ---------------

 OIDC Login hint support, it's optional.
-It matches the login_hint paramenter to one or more Authentication Contexts.
+It matches the login_hint parameter to one or more Authentication Contexts.

 An example::

       "login_hint2acrs": {
-        "class": "oidcop.login_hint.LoginHint2Acrs",
+        "class": "idpyoidc.server.login_hint.LoginHint2Acrs",
         "kwargs": {
           "scheme_map": {
             "email": [